tonysm/jigsaw.tonysm.com/source/_posts/2020-01-05-on-using-frameworks.markdown

 Frameworks provide the building blocks you can use to write your own stories in the form of software.
 And, given that there are many different solutions to the same problem, you can pick the ones that better fit the building blocks you are given by sticking to the frameworks' conventions.

 It's not like the framework "limits" you.
 Quite the contrary: it empowers you.
-Not just you, your team too.
-Especially the small teams (but also big teams!).
+Not just you, but your team too.
+Especially small teams (but also big teams!).

 To build a modern application these days, you need a lot of powerful building blocks.
 We are not talking about sending e-mails, submitting forms, and things like that.
 Think highly interactive applications: background jobs, notifications, Web Sockets, etc.